pawsey-kbuckley/offline-capable-lesson/_episodes/01-introduction.md

-One of the plus points about the Software Carpentry's lesson content, as produced with the current rendering approach, is that everything needed to use the lesson is contained within `_site` directory.
+One of the plus points about the Software Carpentry's lesson content, as produced with the current rendering approach, is that everything needed to use the lesson is contained within the `_site` directory.

 One could imagine that lessons might even be distributed, within teaching arenas where connectivity is not guaranteed, simply by